AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-13-operating-system-scheduling-algorithms.md

 The scheduler runs the Round Robin algorithm on processes within the same queue, preferring queues with higher priorities to ones with lower priorities.
 Only once the current queue has been emptied will the scheduler proceed to the next immediate priority queue.

+{% aside %}
-> **Note**: If at any point a process arrives in a queue with a higher priority than whatever queue we are currently working on, then the scheduler will give preference to that higher priority process upon the next quantum "tick."
+  **Note**: If at any point a process arrives in a queue with a higher priority than whatever queue we are currently working on, then the scheduler will give preference to that higher priority process upon the next quantum "tick."
+{% endaside %}

 {% include img.html src: "preemptive-priority.jpg", alt: "A horizontal ruler is used to represent time that runs from t = 0 to t = 15.
 A table lists information about three CPU processes.
 Process A arrived at time t = 0 and has a CPU time of 8 and a priority of 1.
 Process B arrived at time t = 2 and has a CPU time of 4 and a priority of 1.
 Process C arrived at time t = 5 and has a CPU time of 2 and a priority of 2.
 A note indicates a quantum of 2.
 Below the ruler, a line shows Process A running from t = 0 to t = 2.
 It is interrupted by Process B, which runs from t = 2 to t = 4.
 A runs from t = 4 to t = 6, followed by B again from t = 6 to t = 8.
 B finishes.
 A runs for two quantums from t = 8 to t = 12, and C runs from t = 12 to t = 14." %}